Psychotherapy in Wimbledon

 The most important aspect of counselling and psychotherapy is the professional relationship between therapist and client.
 A climate of trust, mutuality, safety and support is essential to positive outcome.

-I have been practicing counselling and psychotherapy in South West London for over eight years and have helped clients who have experienced difficulties with:
+I have been practicing counselling and psychotherapy in South West London for over nine years and have helped clients who have experienced difficulties with:

 Health care provider for CIGNA and AVIVA